 Some adverbs refer to a whole statement and not just a part of it.
-They are called 'sentence adverbs' and they act as a sort of comment, showing the attitude or opinion of the speaker or writer to a particular situation.
+They are called sentence adverbs and they act as a sort of comment, showing the attitude or opinion of the speaker or writer.

-Sentence adverbs often stand at the beginning of the sentence.
-Here are some examples
+Sentence adverbs often stand at the beginning of the sentence:

-The sentence adverbs are used to convey the writer or speaker's opinion that it is clear/sad/curious that something happened or is the case.
-If you compare the way clearly, sadly, and curiously are used in the next three sentences, you can easily see the difference between the meaning of the sentence adverbs and the 'ordinary' adverbs:
+If you compare the way clearly and sadly are used in the next two sentences, you can easily see the difference between the meaning of the sentence adverbs and the 'ordinary' adverbs:

 She smiled sadly. [adverb]

-Sentence adverbs are well established in English, but there are two – hopefully and thankfully – which have caused a lot of controversy.
-Here are two sentences in which hopefully and thankfully are being used as sentence adverbs:
+Sentence adverbs are well established in English, but there are two—hopefully and thankfully—that have caused a lot of controversy.
+Take a look at these sentences:

 Hopefully, the work will be finished within the next two or three weeks.

 Thankfully, we didn’t have to wait long.